SciMed/style-guide/README.md

 * [Performance](#performance)

 # Ruby
-* Encapsulate generic functionality into separate libraries and gems.
-* Write integration tests using TDD/BDD.
 * Adhere to Rubocop when possible.
   * See our default [`.rubocop.yml`](./.rubocop.yml).
-* Adhere to Rails Best Practices when possible.
 * Freeze constants in their definitions to prevent constant mutation.
   * Example: `ITEMS = %w(banana apple cherry).freeze`
 * Never `rescue` or `fail`/`raise` a generic `Exception`.
 Instead, `rescue`/`fail`/`raise` a specific type of `Exception`.
 * Mark methods as private by calling `private def foo` when using recent Ruby versions (> 2.1.0).
 For earlier versions, mark methods as private by calling `private :my_method` directly after the end of the method.
 * Keep private methods clustered together at the end of the file.
-* Feel free to use libraries which add little bits of helpful functionality and don't take over the application or require all developers to learn a new skillset.
-If you are thinking of using a library or framework that will take over the application or require other developers to spend time learning it, be sure to discuss with everyone before using it in your project.
-* Write arrays on a single line when they are less than 80 characters long.
+* Write arrays on a single line when they are fewer than 80 characters long.
 Otherwise, write them as one line per item.
   * [Example](samples/ruby/arrays.md)

 #### Documentation
-* Document methods using [Yard](http://yardoc.org/) style documentation.
+* When documenting methods use [Yard](http://yardoc.org/) style documentation.
+This is especially important when purpose, parameters, or return values are ambiguous.
   * Example:
   ```ruby
   # @param [Array<String>] names The names that will be joined